-- 33. In Order No. 845, the Commission modified sections 3.1, 6.3, 7.3, 8.2, and Appendix 1 of the pro forma LGIP to allow interconnection customers to request interconnection service that is lower than the proposed generating facility's capacity, 55 recognizing the need for proper control technologies and flexibility for transmission providers to propose penalties to ensure that the generating facility does not inject energy above the requested level of service.
-56 - 34.
-The Commission required, in revised pro forma LGIP section 3.1, that transmission providers have a process in place to consider requests for interconnection service below the generating facility capacity.
-The Commission stipulated that such requests should be studied at the level of interconnection service requested for purposes of determining interconnection facilities, network upgrades, and associated costs, but that such requests may be subject to other studies at the full generating facility capacity to ensure safety and reliability of the system.57 In addition, revised pro forma LGIP section
+32. In Order No. 845, the Commission modified Sections 3.1, 6.3, 7.3, 8.2, and Appendix 1 of the pro forma LGIP to allow interconnection customers to request interconnection service that is lower than the proposed generating facility's capacity,55 recognizing the need for proper control technologies and flexibility for transmission providers to propose penalties to ensure that the generating facility does not inject energy above the requested level of service.56

+33. The Commission required, in pro forma LGIP revised Section 3.1, that transmission providers have a process in place to consider requests for interconnection service below the generating facility capacity.
+The Commission stipulated that such requests should be studied at the level of interconnection service requested for purposes of determining interconnection facilities, network upgrades, and associated costs, but that such requests may be subject to other studies at the full generating facility capacity to ensure safety and reliability of the system.57 In addition, pro forma LGIP revised Section 3.1 states that the interconnection customer is responsible for all study costs and interconnection facility and/or network upgrade costs required for safety and reliability.
+The Commission also required in revised pro forma LGIP Section 3.1 that any necessary control technologies and/or protection systems be memorialized in the LGIA.